CKCordes/NJORDX/README.md

     ```
 ## Recommended use of the NJORDX application
 To make testing of the application as simple and enjoyable as possible, we have made a list of short guides that display the possibilites offered by the NJORDX application. \
-The guides comprises of a list of commands, with a short explaination.
+The guides comprises of a list of commands, with a short explanation.

 ### General runthrough
 1. Start the application as a company: